zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

     {{< note >}}The script will use the utility pod to access all the mounted volumes to restore database directories and core-secrets; and kubectl to restore the k8s configmaps and secrets.
 Before starting the restoration, the script will stop all service pods and start the utility pod.
 After finishing the restore, it will stop the utility pod and start all service pods.{{< /note >}}

-### Data-only Restoration: Restoration to a Different Cluster
+### Data-only restoration to a different Kubernetes Cluster

 To restore NGINX Management Suite and the installed modules into a different Kubernetes cluster, follow these steps: